Slaayyz/Supra/README.md

 │   ├── unban.js
 │   ├── user.js
 ├── 📂 events/
-│   ├── ready.js              # Event fired when the bot is ready
+│   ├── ready.js              # Fired when the bot is ready
-│   ├── interactionCreate.js  # Event to handle interactions
+│   ├── interactionCreate.js  # Handles interactions
 ├── .env                      # Environment variables
 ├── .gitignore                # Files to ignore in Git ├── index.js                  # Main entry point for the bot